lilytakahari/ZombieDash/README.md

 ### How to Play

 #### Installation
-Download the source files and build them in your IDE.
-Then, run the executable.
+Download the appropriate skeleton `.zip` file.
+Switch out the `Actor.h, Actor.cpp, StudentWorld.h`, and `StudentWorld.cpp` files with the ones above.
+Compile and build the files in your IDE.
 You may also need to download other software depending on your operating system:

 - **macOS:** You'll need to have XQuartz and freeGLUT installed to run the program.
     - Install XQuartz from xquartz.org: